 Wedding Day Picture Plan?
 No Plan!

+Wedding Day Picture Plan?
+No plan!
 While this may terrify some it is warmly and enthusiastically embraced by many others.
-If you find yourself looking over the documentary / reportage wedding work on my website then it should ring clear that my way of working is a reactive one, as opposed to a set out plan.
-A plan that perhaps I’d… Read More…
+If you find yourself looking over the documentary and photojournalist wedding photography work on my website then it should ring clear that my way of working is a reactive one.
+As opposed to a set… Read More…